nationalarchives/python-utilities/docs/currency.md

 ## `pretty_price()`

-Takes a string, float or integer and formats it into a currency string.
+Formats a number as a price.

 ### Arguments